top of page

 About the author

 Father Patrick Dolan is a retired US Army Brigadier General chaplain who served more than 25 years (including 4 times in Iraq)--concluding his duties with the National Guard, where he mentored all the state chaplains in the Nation, and also gave spiritual guidance to all National Guard Generals.
-His experience there, as well as a PhD chemist and a Catholic priest, flavors all the characters.
+His experience there, as well as a PhD chemist and as a Catholic priest, flavors all the characters.

 Contact info: